What Is Market Value?

 Is Market Value the Same as Fair Market Value?

-The market value of anis determined by fluctuations in supply and demand.
-It should be noted that market value represents what someone is willing to pay for an -- not the value it is offered for or intrinsically worth.
+An asset’s market value is determined by fluctuations in supply and demand.
+Market value represents what someone is willing to pay for an asset, not its perceived value or its intrinsic worth.

-For example, say a person is selling their house for $300,000.
+Beth is selling her house for $300,000.
 However, no one is willing to buy the home for more than $250,000.
-In this case, even though the house is being offered at a higher price, its market value is $250,000.
+Even though the house is being offered at a higher price, its market value is only $250,000.